Skip to main content

 • If you are using yarn, caching ~/.cache will include both the yarn and Cypress caches.
 Consider using yarn install --frozen-lockfile as an npm ci equivalent.

-• If you need to override the binary location for some reason, use CYPRESS_CACHE_FOLDER environment variable.
+• If you need to override the binary location for some reason, use the CYPRESS_CACHE_FOLDER environment variable.

-• Make sure you are not restoring the previous cache using lax keys; then the Cypress binaries can "snowball".
+• Make sure you are not restoring the previous cache using lax keys; then the Cypress binaries can "snowball", accumulating every version you have ever installed.

 Tip: you can find lots of CI examples with configured caching in our cypress-example-kitchensink repository.